 The Sample Declaration Form constitutes a legal document whereby the trust authorises the sample to be transferred outside the trust.

-If you are conducting the survey in house, please send your Sample Declaration Form to the Survey Coordination Centre.
+If you are conducting the survey in house, you will need to send your Sample Declaration Form to the Survey Coordination Centre, Picker Institute Europe.

 If you are using an approved contractor to run the survey on your behalf, please send your Sample Declaration Form to your approved contractor.

 Approval under section 251 of the NHS Act 2006